betalars/mixxx-blogpost/content/news/2024-12-12-mixxing-up-pen-and-paper.md

 >
 > It hums.
 A small melody.
 Fihgting against the eary noise around you.

-If I had to pick a favorite moment in a video game, it would be this: a perfect exampple of how mixxing and dynamic soundtracks can not only enhancing, but telling a story outright.
+If I had to pick a favorite moment in a video game, it would be this: a perfect exampple of how mixing and dynamic soundtracks can not only enhancing, but telling a story outright.

 So: let's use this to spice up pen and paper.